Injured In A Swimming Pool Accident? Get Help From Our Sherman Oaks Personal Injury Lawyers.

 Are swimming pools considered an attractive nuisance?

 Yes, swimming pools are considered an attractive nuisance.
 This term means that there is a potentially dangerous condition on your property that is likely to draw a child’s attention.
-While swimming is a popular pastime, it could cost you thousands or millions in liability expenses if a minor gets hurt.
+While swimming is a popular pastime, it could cost you thousands or millions of dollars in liability expenses if a minor gets hurt.

 Should neighbors put up a fence around their pool?